NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

     python run_inference.py [your_pdb_path]

- # Training and Test of RINAMI
+ # Preparation for training and testing RINAMI

 Because of the data-size limitation, the data used for model training and testing is not put in this repository.
 After cloning this repository and making a directory named "processed_data" in the cloned repository, please download "csv.zip" and "decoy_to_seq_dict.json", deposited on Zenodo, into "processed_data" and unzip "csv.zip".